altieresbianchi/chucknorris-android/README.md

 *chucknorris.io* is a free JSON API for hand curated Chuck Norris facts.\
 Chuck Norris facts are satirical factoids about martial artist and actor Chuck Norris that have become an Internet phenomenon and as a result have become widespread in popular culture.
 The 'facts' are normally absurd hyperbolic claims about Norris' toughness, attitude, virility, sophistication, and masculinity.

-# Functionalities
+# Features
-The app has two screens.
+The app has two screens to present "facts" about Chuck Norris.

 ## First Screen: Random Fact
 In the first screen, it's possible read a random fact without filter.
 There is a button to read the next fact.\